glumia/pylaprof/README.md

   https://github.com/vpelletier/pprofile): thanks to its authors for writing such accessible and well-documented code.
-- Thanks to @jvns for writing and distributing some of her *wizard zines* for free: it's what got me into the rabbit hole of profiling in the first place.
+- Thanks to @jvns for writing and distributing some of her *wizard zines* for free: that's what got me into the rabbit hole of profiling in the first place.